neurodroid/stimfit/doc/sphinx/howto/index.rst

     >>> spells.rmean(10)

 Finally, the contents of this document are organized with increased level of complexity, assuming some of the last chapters concepts and topics described in the first chapters.
-Thus, we encourage the newcomer to follow the order exposed bellow or to visit the section **code commented** in previous chapters.
+Thus, we encourage the newcomer to follow the order exposed below or to visit the section **code commented** in previous chapters.

 Contents: